 Complex operation where a severely diseased heart is removed and replaced with a healthy heart obtained from a recently deceased donor.

-Candidates for heart transplant are normally referred to tertiary heart centres for detailed investigation and assessment, including echocardiography and left and right cardiac catheterization, to exclude contraindications to the operation, e.g. kidney dysfunction which would be exacerbated by immunosuppressive medication needed following the transplant.
-Heart transplant is also not recommended in people with history of poor adherence to medication and hospital appointments due to the need for life-long follow up after the surgery.
+Candidates for heart transplant are normally referred to tertiary heart centres for detailed investigation and assessment, including echocardiography and left and right cardiac catheterization, to exclude contraindications to the operation, e.g. kidney dysfunction, which would be exacerbated by immunosuppressive medication needed following the transplant.
+Heart transplant is also not recommended in people with a history of poor adherence to medication and hospital appointments due to the need for life-long follow up after the surgery.